-Can be admin, monitor, or vpc.
+Can be admin, replication, monitor, or vpc.
 Admin user can manage and configure the Recovery Appliance.
+Replication user has permissions to copy and retrieve associate backup files between Recovery Appliances, and associated wallet access.
 Monitor user has read-only access to Enterprise Manager.
 VPC user is the virtual private catalog user.